 |Download:||bill bissett and bpNichol Interview with Phillis Webb (1968) [ZIP: MP4, 67MB]|

 Despite the utter contrast of context, these two sound-based sites share a great deal in common.
 Like Mutant Sounds, the PennSound collection periodically releases audio recordings via a highly compressed MP3 audio format that typically remediates original cassettes, reel-to-reel tapes, vinyl records, and radio broadcasts.
 The collections both grow incrementally with each new digitized release, from a full series to an incidental recording.
-Primarily delivering files compressed to just 128 kilobytes per second, the MP3 actually prevents PennSound from official recognition as a poetry recording archive.20 Where other projects might acquire certain types of funding for digital archives hosting “lossless” formats like WAV or FLAC, PennSound’s emphasis on speedy distribution precludes it from archival classifications, despite the range and depth of its collection.
+Primarily delivering files compressed to just 128 kilobytes per second, the MP3 actually prevents PennSound from official recognition as a poetry recording archive. ((Even among internet pirates, this is a substandard data rate.
+See comment streams on Pirate Bay for complaints about anything released in less than 320kbps.))
+Where other projects might acquire certain types of funding for digital archives hosting “lossless” formats like WAV or FLAC, PennSound’s emphasis on speedy distribution precludes it from archival classifications, despite the range and depth of its collection.
 Instead, like Mutant Sounds, the PennSound collection is built for user downloads.
 This approach reflects the uncertain future of the internet when the collection was founded by Charles Bernstein and Al Filreis in 2003.
 Even then, the MP3 offered a better alternative to the proprietary Real Audio format.
 Given its portability and accessibility, the MP3 remains the most popular format for audio distribution online.
 Popular arguments on the distraction inherent to the MP3 are weakened by the “close listening” techniques that poetry generically warrants.
 The recordings at PennSound earn this attention in sites as diverse as private academic research, university classrooms, and MOOC discussion boards.
 In remarks on the use of its thousands of poetry recordings, Filreis notes that the files have been downloaded by hundreds of millions of users.
 More perversely, we might imagine a million new versions across blog posts, syllabi, remixes, and other uses of the files.

 |JPG:||bissett, from RUSH: what fuckan theory (1971/2012)